-Chanda Kochhar's year-ender bonus delayed
+Chanda Kochhar, Shikha Sharma and Aditya Puri's year-ender bonus delayed

 ICICI's board had approved a bonus of Rs 2.2 crore for CEO Chanda Kochhar while Axis Bank's Shikha Sharma was set to receive Rs 1.35 crore, said an ET report.
 HDFC Bank chief Aditya Puri's bonus has also reportedly been delayed.

-Kochhar came under scrutiny after after reports questioned a loan by ICICI bank to Videocon Group and linked it to a possible quid pro quo that Videocon Group Chairman Venugopal Dhoot allegedly had with NuPower Renewables, a company founded by Deepak Kochchar, Chanda Kochhar's husband.
+Kochhar came under scrutiny after reports questioned a loan by ICICI bank to Videocon Group and linked it to a possible quid pro quo that Videocon Group Chairman Venugopal Dhoot allegedly had with NuPower Renewables, a company founded by Deepak Kochchar, Chanda Kochhar's husband.
 According to reports, Axis bank hadn't disclosed bad loans worth about Rs 5,600 crore.

 [Videocon loan case: Chanda Kochhar's brother-in-law Rajiv Kochhar questioned]